danj7/RandomMatrixMusicMaker/README.md

 ```

 ## To do
-* maybe some effects or FM synth?
+* some effects
-* multiple streams/sounds at the same time? or a mixer?
+* multiple streams/sounds at the same time